-If you’re experiencing a pain, numbness or tingling in your wrist, you may have Carpal Tunnel Syndrome (CTS).
+If you’re experiencing pain, numbness, or tingling in your wrist, you may have Carpal Tunnel Syndrome (CTS).
 CTS is a common condition that, according to American Family Physician, affects 3 to 6 percent of the general adult population.
 Having CTS can be frustrating, but there are a number of different treatments available to help you manage the condition.

 Check out our list of 5 treatment options for carpal tunnel syndrome: